 For many years, I have worked in an interesting in-between zone between the corporate marketing and agency worlds.
-The bulk of my work is in acting as matchmaker, resource-hunter, liaison, program manager, and minutia-herder for corporate marketing folks who need to work with agencies.
+The bulk of my work was in acting as matchmaker, resource-hunter, liaison, program manager, and minutia-herder for corporate marketing folks who needed to work with agencies.
 These folks know what they want to do (usually), and my job is to manage the project to get it done.
 This frees them from the day-to-day details of the project so they can launch more projects and thus get a lot more done.

 Most of you probably know this, but for those who don’t: the corporate marketing and agency worlds are very, very different.

-Employees or contractors
+Employees or freelancers

 Is this a good thing, you may ask?
 I think it is.
 I know many extremely gifted designers and programmers who would never consider being an employee.
 Instead, they work for themselves and provide their services to a handful of different agencies.
 This means they retain a bit more control over their lives while getting to work on a wide variety of types of projects and staying on the leading edge of innovation.
 They benefit, the agencies benefit, and the agencies’ customers benefit.